bruce-hill/tomo/docs/text.md

 ---

 ### `split`
-Splits the text into an array of substrings based on exact matches of a delimiter.
+Splits the text into a list of substrings based on exact matches of a delimiter.
 **Note:** to split based on a set of delimiter characters, use [`split_any()`](#split_any).

 ```tomo